-Associate in Arts for Transfer AA-T and Associate in Science for Transfer AS-T degrees are intended for students who plan to complete a bachelor’s degree in a similar major at a CSU campus.
+AA-T Associate in Arts for Transfer degrees are intended for students who plan to complete a bachelor’s degree in a similar major at a CSU campus.
 Students completing these degrees are guaranteed admission to the CSU system, but not a particular campus or major.

-Associate in Arts AA and Associate in Science AS degrees can be used to obtain necessary skills for a range of possible careers or they may be used to transfer to a four-year institution.
+AA Associate in Arts degrees can be used to obtain necessary skills for a range of possible careers or they may be used to transfer to a four-year institution.

-Certificates of Achievement CA are awarded to students who complete formal instructional programs of at least 18 units designed to prepare them for a specific field or endeavor.
+CA Certificates of Achievement is awarded to students who complete formal instructional programs of at least 18 units designed to prepare them for a specific field or endeavor.

 California Community Colleges are offering associate degrees for transfer to the CSU.
 These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees.
 These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.
 California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.

 Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.